ShTuran/tryhackme-linux.fundamentals/Linux Fundamentals Part 1.md

 ![image](https://github.com/ShTuran/tryhackme-linux.fundamentals/assets/111232034/f73ef002-9f7e-43cd-bbce-f47ffd43a584)

-I used single, double quotes and without them:)
+I used single, double quotes and without them :)

 # What is the username of who you're logged in as on your deployed Linux machine?